ShutdownRepo/Get-GPPPassword/README.md

 # Get-GPPPassword

-Python script for extracting and decrypting Group Policy Preferences passwords.
+Python script for extracting and decrypting Group Policy Preferences passwords, using Impacket's lib, and using streams for carving files instead of mounting shares

 ## Examples